-Best healthy Starbucks drink alternative: Order a black Iced coffee or cold brew coffee with sugar free vanilla syrup or stevia and cinnamon with a splash of non-fat milk.
+Best healthy Starbucks drink alternative: Order a low Frappuccino light version or even better a black iced coffee or cold brew coffee with a few pumps of sugar-free vanilla syrup or stevia and cinnamon with a splash of non-fat milk or non-dairy milk.
 Even if you order vente or grande size you’re going to be at under 50 calories.
 Starbucks if you’re reading, please bring back more flavors of sugar-free syrups, I really miss the sugar-free caramel.

 I know sugar-free syrups get a bad rap and they’re definitely not clean but they do save a ton of sugar and calories when you’re watching your calorie count.

-Nutrition per Grande, 16 oz, whole milk, whipped cream: This sounds like a healthy Starbucks drink but it has 430 calories, 16 g fat (9 g saturated fat), 230 mg sodium, 68 carbs, 1 g Fiber, 65 g sugars, 6 g protein.
+Nutrition per Grande, 16 oz, whole milk, whipped cream: This sounds like a healthy Starbucks drink but this sweet drink has 430 calories, 16 g fat (9 g saturated fat), 230 mg sodium, 68 carbs, 1 g Fiber, 65 g sugars, 6 g protein.

 That’s the sugar equivalent of 1.5 cups (3 servings) Green Tea Haagen Daaz.

-3. Starbucks White Chocolate Mocha Frappuccino Blended Coffee
+3. High Sugar Starbucks White Chocolate Mocha Frappuccino Blended Coffee

 This frappuccino contains more than 500 calories!
 Most meals I eat have less than that!
 To put it in perspective, it’s the equivalent to a McDonalds Cheeseburger (300 cals) and McDonalds Vanilla Ice Cream Cone (200 cals).